ArjunSikhwal/Image-compression/README.md

 runkMeans.m - Runs the K-means algorithm

-submit.m - Submission script that sends your solutions to our servers

 pca.m - Perform principal component analysis

 projectData.m - Projects a data set into a lower dimensional space